spences10/houdini-with-sveltekit-and-graphcms/README.md

 # Houdini with SvelteKit and GraphCMS

+An example of using Houdini with SvelteKit and GraphCMS.

+## Guide from `npm init svelte@next`

 Bootstrap project with `npx houdini init`, add your GraphQL endpoint.

 Add `$houdini` to your `.gitignore`.